Buyers Guide

 Shadow CollectiveWookieesBright Tree Village (Ewoks)

-Mandalorian Super Commandos: D – The unit is pretty good but this is a reflection of the value of ever buying the box that JUST has these instead of just buying another Shadow Collective box…which has these and also two other splash-able units.
-I would only recommend it to someone who knows they want to Mando it up and cares nothing for having other options in Shadow Collective lists
+Mandalorian Super Commandos: C – The unit is quite good but this is a reflection of the value of ever buying the box that JUST has these instead of just buying another Shadow Collective box…which has these and also two other splash-able units.
+I would only recommend it to someone who knows they want to Mando it up and literally cares nothing for having other options in Shadow Collective lists

 Wrap-Up

-I certainly hope this guide is helpful, we will make an effort to maintain it as big changes happen to the game.
+We will continue to keep this updated when big changes come to the game.
 Please do leave a comment here or Facebook or Reddit to let us know what you think and ESPECIALLY if you have questions for us, which we’ll answer as much as possible.
 Thanks for reading!

 Leave a Reply